bomonike/bomonike.github.io/software-dev.md

 -----------------------

-Audio for the video was created using elevenlabs.ai.
+Audio for the video was created using elevenlabs.ai, which ignores HTML codes such as strong.
 Below are the adjustments that needs to be made for it to pronounce properly:
 * GUI => GooEe (Graphical User Interface)
 * Node.JS ==> Node J S